 The eTEAM is a regional collaboration of entrepreneurial service providers, which includes multiple organizations like Kettering University, the Michigan Small Business Development Center (MI-SBDC), Mott Community College-Regional Technology Center, Commerce Connect, Automation Alley, Baker College of Flint Small Business Center, SCORE, Inventors Council of Mid-Michigan, VetBizCentral, Metro Community Development, and others.

-We take your entrepreneurial dream all the way from concept to launch, helping you vet financing options, obtain property and write a business plan.
 The eTEAM provides assistance and support as you identify your target audience, develop revenue streams and create proformas.

 The Flint & Genesee Chamber of Commerce is a Kiva Loan trustee

 Kiva is for any entrepreneur who can use a 0% interest loan to help take his or her business to the next level.
 Whether you’re in the idea phase, start-up mode, or an established business, Kiva could be a great option for you.

 Entrepreneurs can raise money for any business purpose — working capital, equipment, inventory, marketing, or project-based investments are all ways you can leverage Kiva to help your business grow.